List of Washington & Jefferson College buildings: Mellon Hall and Upperclass Hall

 Mellon Hall and Upperclass Hall are adjacent freshman dormitories.
 Mellon Hall, which houses women, is named in memory of James Ross Mellon, an 1865 graduate of Jefferson College; funding for its construction in 1949 was provided by the W.L. and May T. Mellon Foundation.
 2008 renovation project expanded and redesigned the bathrooms, upgraded the electrical system, and installed sprinklers.
 Upperclass Hall, which currently houses men, was also built in 1949.
 It was renovated in 2008 to improve the bathrooms, upgrade the electrical system, and to install sprinklers.

 Presidents' Row

-Presidents' Row is a cluster of ten buildings in the center of campus, with each named after a former President of the United States: Adams, Buchanan, Cleveland, Fillmore, Grant, Harrison, Jefferson, Lincoln, Monroe, and Washington.
+Presidents' Row is a cluster of ten buildings in the center of campus, with all but 2 being named after a former President of the United States: Adams, Buchanan, Cleveland, Fillmore, Grant, Jefferson, Monroe, and Washington.
 Each unit contains a lounge, meeting rooms, and living areas for up to 35 students.
 Some rooms are air-conditioned.
 In addition to standard co-educational living arrangements, Presidents' Row is also home to various theme housing arrangements, including the "Pet House," the Service Leadership House, and the WashPa Radio House.
 Built in 1968, they were originally called the Residential Center, then The Quads.
 Fraternities, and then sororities after 1970, were early occupants.
 In the fall of 2005, these organizations were moved to Chestnut Street housing.
+In late September 2024, it was announced that Harrison Hall, which had been named for William Henry Harrison, would be renamed to Riesenman Hall.
+In March 2025, the college announced it would be renaming Lincoln Hall, which was named for Abraham Lincoln to 1970 Hall.
+The renaming of both Harrison and Lincoln Halls sparked outrage among the student body.